se-edu/addressbook-level3/docs/tutorials/AddRemark.md

 Tests are crucial to ensuring that bugs don’t slip into the codebase unnoticed.
 This is especially true for large code bases where a change might lead to unintended behavior.

 Let’s verify the correctness of our code by writing some tests!

+Of course you can simply add the test cases manually, like you've been doing all along this tutorial.
+The result would be like the test cases in [here](https://github.com/se-edu/addressbook-level3/commit/fac8f3fd855d55831ca0cc73313b5943d49d4d6e#diff-d749de38392f7ea504da7824641ba8d9).
+Alternatively, you can get the help of IntelliJ to generate the skeletons of the test cases, as explained in the next section.

 ### Automatically generating tests